jeffmeoi/Algorithm/README.md

-# Problems Collections
+# Solutions
-After my past Olympiad in Informatics and college entrance examination, I start to prepare for my posibly future ACM-ICPC experience.And I will keep to update my progress in Github.
+After my past Olympiad in Informatics **(totally forget)** and college entrance examination, I start to prepare for my posibly future ACM-ICPC experience.
+All the solutions will be expressed by Chinese.
+Besides, I will keep to update my solutions in Github.

 Listed below is the content.